chezearth-personal/mini-spreadsheet/README.md

 the working directory.
 Then `npm run build` will have Vite install the dependencies and build the code.
 To run it on your local machine, use `npm run dev`.
 To run the few tests that have been written, use `npm run test`.

+## ToDo

+- Make the column width and row height adjustment work.
+Store the column width and row height in an array that is used to build the sheet grid up.
+- Reduce the memory requirment (currently 300MB+) to under 100MB.
+Do this by reducing the number of elements on the page (e.g. the cell input text box's border can be highlighted rather than having extra, separate div elements--- 100 x 100 x 2 = 20,000 extra elements)
+- Create a separate IAM service, to allow authentication and role assignment for app authorisation.
+The service will return JWTs for auth on any app.
+- Use the IAM service to store the spreadsheet arrays in a cloud-based database.
+- Alllow selection of multiple cells, whole columns and rows.
+Show the selection range on a widget on nthe formula bar.
+- Build a generic function processor that take data from the config to calculate built-in function results, rather than having hard-coded function calculators.